 Although his primary goal was to cause personal chaos, Angelus wasn’t against bringing the entire system down.
 His quest to awaken Acathla, the demon who would suck the world into a Hell dimension if allowed to rise, highlights his disregard for the human system and desire to thrust the entire world into chaos.

-Character Alignments are Just a Guide
+Character Alignments Are a Guide

 Character alignments provide a baseline for how to play a particular character, but they aren’t unbreakable rules.
 A genuinely good character is capable of evil, just as evil characters can do good deeds.